For the health and safety of our clients and team, we are mediating exclusively online until further notice.

 Let us help you create an agreement that's fair, equitable, works for both of you and puts your family first.

-If you and your spouse live in the Bucks County Pennsylvania area and want to have an amicable divorce, book an initial meeting for the two of you today.
+If you and your spouse live in the Bucks County Pennsylvania area and want to have an amicable divorce, book a mediation strategy session for the two of you today.